-‘The Perks of Being a Wallflower’ is a coming-of-age tale of an introvert teen, Charlie, who enters high school as freshman and finds difficult to intermingle until he is befriended by two seniors, Sam & Patrick.
+‘The Perks of Being a Wallflower’ is a coming-of-age tale of an introverted teen, Charlie, who enters high school as a freshman and finds it difficult to intermingle until he is befriended by two seniors, Sam and Patrick.
 A friendship that teaches him to be comfortable in his own skin and explore the new dynamism of relationships.
-During all of this, he experiences what it is to be love, understands what’s the meaning of true friendship and ultimately, also learns to deal with his horrific past.
+During all of this, he experiences what it is to be love, understands the meaning of true friendship, and ultimately learns to deal with his horrific past.

-The best aspect of ‘The Perks of Being Wallflower’ is that in spite of the fact that the things shown in the film were quite diverse from my own upbringing — for obvious reasons of cultural dissimilarities — I never felt like a stranger watching Perks of Being Wallflower; there’s a strange sense of familiarity with people, events, and the surroundings shown in the film.
+The best aspect of ‘The Perks of Being Wallflower’ is that even though the experiences shown in the film were quite diverse from my upbringing — for obvious reasons of cultural dissimilarities — I never felt like a stranger watching Perks of Being Wallflower; there’s a strange sense of familiarity with people, events, and the surroundings shown in the film.

 There are very few films made nowadays that have the power to take you back through time and leave you with nothing but pleasant, feel-good memories and maybe a drop or two of tears in your eyes.
 ‘The Perks of Being Wallflower’ is one of them.